 Finding Books and eBooks at WOU

-Search our library search engine (Primo) to find books.
+Search our library search engine (Primo) to find books and articles.
 Even if you can't make into the library physically, you can still access both e-books and print books.
 All print books will have scan and deliver options to have chapters e-mailed to you as a PDF, or you can request pick-up or mail delivery.

 JSTOR Arts & Sciences covers more than 1,300 scholarly journals across all disciplines, some of which date from the 19th century.

 Google Scholar This advanced Google search interface enables you to search specifically for academic research including journal articles, books, technical reports, conference proceedings, and other scholarly material.
 Just make sure to click the "Find It @ WOU" links to access articles through the library--you should never pay extra $$ for an article!